 RNI (Reference Nutrient Intake): This is the amount of a nutrient, which will satisfy 97.5% of the population in a particular specified group.

-A paper published by the Government in 1992, entitled 'The Health of the Nation', set out the following targets, which should be achieved by 2005...
+A paper published by the Government in 1992, entitled 'The Health of the Nation', set out the following targets, which should have been achieved by 2005...

 So you know that there are lots of different nutrients that we need, but how do you know that you're getting the amount you need?